Skip to main content

 Can I modify the installation tag Kameleoon provides?

 You should not modify the installation tags we provide.
 Their code has been extensively tested and optimized.
-Many customers modified them only to end up with a non-working setup.
-If for any reason you think you need to modify your installation tag, please contact your Kameleoon Account Manager who will put you in relation with our developers to carry out this task.
-It is strongly recommended NOT to attempt to achieve this on your own.
+Customers have modified them in the past only to end up with a non-working setup.
+If for any reason you think you need to modify your installation tag, please contact your Kameleoon Account Manager who will put you in touch with our developers to assist with this task.
+We strongly recommended that you do not to attempt this on your own.

 Can I add the installation tag in a separate external script?

 You should not include any installation tag in its own separate, external script.
-Eg, never do this:
+For example, never do this:

 while the kameloon-loader.js script contains for instance the following installation code: